Summer School on Impact Evaluation

 5. Acquire tools necessary to be critical of impact evaluation research.

 Instructors: Prof. Laura Camfield (University of East Anglia), Prof. Michael King (TCD and TIME),

 Prof. Tara Mitchell (TCD and TIME), Prof. Gaia Narciso (TCD and TIME).

 Summer School Structure

-The summer school will be run over three days and will be preceded by a one-day statistics boot-camp to help prepare participants with less quantitative backgrounds.
+The summer school took place over three days and was preceded by a one-day statistics boot-camp to help prepare participants with less quantitative backgrounds.

-The course will include a mix of lectures and group work.
-The lectures will cover both experimental (e.g. randomized control trials), and non-experimental (e.g. regression discontinuity designs) quantitative methods as well as qualitative methods and the interaction between the two.
-Participants will be involved in a group project and group presentations based on the design of a hypothetical or potential impact evaluation related to their area of expertise.
+The course included a mix of lectures and group work.
+The lectures covered both experimental (e.g. randomized control trials), and non-experimental (e.g. regression discontinuity designs) quantitative methods as well as qualitative methods and the interaction between the two.
+Participants were involved in a group project and group presentations based on the design of a hypothetical or potential impact evaluation related to their area of expertise.

-A preliminary outline of the course is as follows:
+The outline of the course was as follows: